Chart Color Schemes

 Employment conditions in Mount Louisa demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Public administration & safety has a notable concentration with employment levels at 2.2 times the regional average.
-Agriculture, forestry & fishing has limited presence at 0.4% compared to 4.5% regionally.
-The worker-to-resident ratio is 0.7, indicating above-normal local employment opportunities.
-Between September 2024 and September 2025, employment levels remained stable by 0.0%, labour force increased by 0.2%, leading to a rise in unemployment rate by 0.2 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mount Louisa's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Notably, employment in public administration & safety is at 2.2 times the regional average.
+Agriculture, forestry & fishing has limited presence with only 0.4% employment compared to 4.5% regionally.
+The worker-to-resident ratio is 0.7, indicating above-average local employment opportunities.
+Between September 2024 and September 2025, employment levels remained stable at 0.0%, while labour force increased by 0.2%, causing the unemployment rate to rise by 0.2 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and unemployment rose by 0.3 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project overall national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Louisa's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment